jokosaputro95/first-deks-app/README.md

 # fist-deks-app
-Fist Dekstop Apss with Electron JS
-Packaging and Distributing app with Electron Forge.
+Fist Dekstop Apss with Electron JS, Packaging and Distributing app with Electron Forge.